Kasteel Brouwerij Vanhonsebrouck

 Many of these are of course are related to WWI but there are also a couple of beer orientated tours.
-West Flanders historically is the hops province of Belgium so there is more than enough too see, taste and experience.
+West Flanders has historically been the centre of hop production in Belgium so there is more than enough too see, taste and experience.
 See our relevant city guides for more information on the subject.

 Gastronomy, Food & More Beer

 Izegem is located in the province of West Flanders, which has historic Bruges as its capital.
 The province excels when it comes to gastronomy as well as breweries; the density of Michelin stars is impressive.